MattDoesAThing/yuzu-wiki/FAQ.md

 _You are legally required to dump your games from your Nintendo Switch.
 To do so, please follow our in-depth [Quickstart Guide](https://yuzu-emu.org/help/quickstart/)._

 ### **yuzu starts with the error "Missing Derivation Components"**
-_Please follow our [Quickstart Guide](https://yuzu-emu.org/help/quickstart/) to dump your keys and system files from your Nintendo Switch._
+_yuzu requires console keys for the decryption and usage of your games.
+Please follow our [Quickstart Guide](https://yuzu-emu.org/help/quickstart/) to dump these keys and system files from your Nintendo Switch._

 ### **yuzu starts with the error “VCRUNTIME140_1.dll was not found”**
-_Please download and install the following dependency:_
+_Current versions of yuzu require the latest versions of Microsoft Visual C++.
+Please download and install the following dependency:_

 _https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads_